TheLord45/tpanel/documentation/build_android.md

 # Build Android APK

 There are 2 possibilities to create an Android APK file.
-You can use the ready scipt on the command line to build it, or use _QtCreator_.
+You can use the ready script on the command line to build it, or use _QtCreator_.
 Both methods are base on _cmake_.
-The following description shows bothe methods and explain what you need and how to put the things together.
+The following description shows both methods and explain what you need and how to put the things together.

 Developing for another platform means to _cross compile_ code.
 This is necessary because there is no way (not that I know) to create the program directly on the target platform.
 And even if it would be a nightmere to develop a complex program like **TPanel** directly on an Android phone.

 > This documentation assumes that you're creating **TPanel** on a Linux system.

-## Prerequisits
+## Prerequisites

 We need the [Android SDK](https://developer.android.com/).
-In case you've not intstalled it, do it now.
-I recomend to install the SDK into your home directory.
-Usualy this is installed in the directory `<home directory>/Android/Sdk`.
-Additionaly you need the following libraries compiled for Android:
+In case you've not installed it, do it now.
+I recommend to install the SDK into your home directory.
+Usually this is installed in the directory `<home directory>/Android/Sdk`.
+Additionally you need the following libraries compiled for Android:

 - [Skia](https://skia.org)
 - [Qt 6.5.x](https://doc.qt.io/qt-6/)